harveisu42/harveisu42/README.md

 sci-fi,s/w development, configuration management, ....
 I'm just a science and technology geek.

+I like to conduct private studies, analysis, create customized prorocols,etc. optimized metrics for processes and methods.
+It seems like the exercize is like peeling an onion- most of the time it seems like I never get anywhere.
+Maybe these apps like asana and/or workona will help solve these issues.

 harveisu42/harveisu42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.